Stan Lester Developments

 Institute of Conservation (external site)

-Stan Lester’s article “Putting conservation’s professional qualification into context” (The Conservator, vol 31, pp5-15, 2008) discusses some of the points raised in the 2007 review and locates PACR in the context of other professional qualifying processes and qualification frameworks.
+Stan Lester’s article “Putting conservation’s professional qualification into context” (The Conservator, vol 31, pp5-15, 2008) discusses some of the points raised in an earlier review of the standards and locates PACR in the context of other professional qualifying processes and qualification frameworks.

 ECCO Competences for Access to the Conservation-Restoration Profession

-ECCO have produced a competence map for the profession.
-Unfortunately it is only available in printed form: see the links below.
+ECCO have produced a competence map for the profession: see the links below.

 Comments on the ECCO competences document (pdf file)